Is Instagram Safe for Kids to Use: What Parents Need To Know

 Getting Unwanted Attention

 Many kids create Instagram accounts to keep in touch with their friends.
-However, other users may be able to message them or comment on their pictures.
+However, other users may be able to write to them or comment on their pictures.
 Many users find that they receive unwanted attention from bullies, ‘trolls’, or even predators.

 On Instagram, many users only share flattering photos and videos to show off the best aspects of their lives, like happy images of their relationships or pictures of expensive items they bought.
 This can trigger many negative feelings in other users as they compare their lives to the false, digital lives they see on the screens of their phones.